rolandoam/shinycocos/README.markdown

 There are only install requirements:

-* svn (to fetch current branch-0.7 of cocos2d-iphone)
+* subversion (to fetch current branch-0.7 of cocos2d-iphone)
 * curl (installed with MacOS X, to fetch ruby)

 ## Installation/Building